-If there's ever anything wrong with them, it can be really difficult to realise there's not something right with them if it's not something really obvious, like vomiting.
-They tend to be extremely stoical and quiet, and even our vets have said: ‘I'm glad you can interpret them better than us, because we can't tell.
-They're not telling us anything’ [Vanessa].

-All their emotions are minimalized…they don't show sickness or pain, which is really difficult for my vets because I can take [Bonnie] in there, and they'll go.
-‘Oh, my God, she’s got an ear infection!’, but you wouldn't know, because they can’t see the point…attention is something that they don’t want.
+All their emotions are minimalized…they don't show sickness or pain, which is really difficult for my vets because I can take [her other dog, Bonnie] in there, and they’ll go.
+‘Oh, my God, she’s got an ear infection!’, but you wouldn’t know, because they can’t see the point…attention is something that they don’t want.
 We actually found [Freya] had gotten a thorn in her paw at one point.
 She was trundling along on the walk, and I said ‘something’s not quite right,’ but you know my other dog would have been drama, [their] paw in the air, but she is kind of like, ‘oh, yeah, it hurts.
 I’ll get along with it’…” [Natalie].

 Indeed, three interviewees drew comparisons between the shut down state of ex-breeding dogs and that of children who are victims of neglect.
 Drawing on four years of working with children in care Paula observed how, in her work she would

-…come across some children that have been so neglected that they learn not to cry, because they know nobody is going to come, and I think it can be very similar with puppy farm dogs, in as much that if they bark or cry, they're not going to get what they need.
-They're more likely to be kicked or hit or pushed out of the way.
-So I think when they are long term puppy farm dogs, I think they learn to just almost want to shrink into a corner, so they're not noticed.
+…come across some children that have been so neglected that they learn not to cry, because they know nobody is going to come, and I think it can be very similar with puppy farm dogs, in as much that if they bark or cry, they’re not going to get what they need.
+They’re more likely to be kicked or hit or pushed out of the way.
+So, I think when they are long term puppy farm dogs, I think they learn to just almost want to shrink into a corner, so they're not noticed.

-This was echoed by Laura, who recalled an advert produced by the NSPCC (National Society for the Prevention of Cruelty to Children) in the early 2000s:

-It always reminds me, if you remember, some years ago, the NSPCC advert: ‘Miles, he’s a quiet baby.
-He doesn't cry because he's learned that nobody's coming when he cries’, and it is like that: they've just learned that it's best not to make a scene.
-What's the point in crying or asking for attention?
-If you're not going to get attention, or if it's not going to be good attention or other dogs will see that you’re weaker.
-You know you might be in an environment where other dogs will pick on you for that.

 In both cases, then, withdrawal from the world is a learned response to acute neglect.

-As a reflection of their lack of socialisation and limited experiences prior to being rescued, ex-breeding dogs were described as expressing anxiety when confronted with new people, situations and, particularly, with unusual sounds (McMillan et al., 2011; Buttner & Strasser, 2022).
-Vanessa recalled of her ex-breeding dogs how,
+As a reflection of their lack of socialisation and limited experiences prior to being rescued, ex-breeding dogs were described as expressing anxiety when confronted with new people, situations and, particularly, with unusual sounds (McMillan et al. 2011; Buttner & Strasser 2022).
+Vanessa recalled how, when she brought her ex-breeding dog home,

-When we brought them into the home, they were initially very overwhelmed by everything.
+[she was] initially very overwhelmed by everything.
 All the noises, especially things like reflections on any kitchen appliances.
 They would see the reflection, and think it was another dog, and be frightened.
 Televisions and vacuum cleaners, all those sorts of things, they had just never come across them, so they would be careful [around them].